hisubram/mobilefoundation/about_push_notifications.md

         g.
 Select **Proxy Profile** as the SSL server type.

         h.
-For SSL proxy profile (deprecated), select the ssl proxy profile created in the preceding step - step 4.
+For SSL proxy profile (deprecated), select the ssl proxy profile that is created in the preceding step - step 4.

         i.
 Click **Apply**.